raexera/yoru/.github/README.md

 > Finally, now you can login with AwesomeWM

-Congratulations, at this point you have installed this aesthetic dotfiles! :tada:
+Congratulations, at this point you have installed yoru! :tada:

 Log out from your current desktop session and log in into AwesomeWM